bareardon/sql-alchemy-weather-analysis/README.md

   * Home page.

-  * List all routes that are available.
+  * Listed all available routes.

 * `/api/v1.0/precipitation`

-  * Convert the query results to a dictionary using `date` as the key and `prcp` as the value.
+  * Converted the query results to a dictionary using `date` as the key and `prcp` as the value.

-  * Return the JSON representation of your dictionary.
+  * Returned the JSON representation of my dictionary.

 * `/api/v1.0/stations`

-  * Return a JSON list of stations from the dataset.
+  * Returned a JSON list of stations from the dataset.

 * `/api/v1.0/tobs`
-  * Query the dates and temperature observations of the most active station for the last year of data.
+  * Queried the dates and temperature observations of the most active station for the last year of data.

-  * Return a JSON list of temperature observations (TOBS) for the previous year.
+  * Returned a JSON list of temperature observations (TOBS) for the previous year.

 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`

-  * Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
+  * Returned a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

-  * When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.
+  * With the start date only, I calculated `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.

-  * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.
+  * With the start and the end date, I calculated the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

-## Hints

-* You will need to join the station and measurement tables for some of the queries.

-* Use Flask `jsonify` to convert your API data into a valid JSON response object.

-### Copyright

-Trilogy Education Services © 2020.
-All Rights Reserved.